urbanjost/M_intrinsics/docs/intrinsics.md

    !
 Remember if any argument is an array by the definition of an ! elemental function all the array arguments must be the same shape.

-   ! to find the single largest value of arrays you could use something ! like MAXVAL([arr1, arr2]) or probably better (no large temp array), ! max(maxval(arr1),maxval(arr2)) instead
+   ! to find the single largest value of multiple arrays you could ! use something like
+   !
+MAXVAL([arr1, arr2])
+   ! or probably better (more likely to avoid creating a large temp array) !    max(maxval(arr1),maxval(arr2))
+   ! instead

    ! so this returns an array of the same shape as any input array ! where each result is the maximum that occurs at that position. write(*,*)max(arr1,arr2(1:4))
-   ! this returns an array just like arr1 except all values less than ! zero are set to zero: write(*,*)max(box,0)
+   ! this returns an array just like BOX  except all values less than ! zero are set to zero: write(*,*)max(box,0)
    !
 When mixing arrays and scalars you can think of the scalars